gourmetjs/gourmet-ssr/docs/tutorial-6.md

 The `deploy` script automates most of the update process.

 Please note that the server will be down during the update.
-You should implement the distributed architecture at higher level to deploy updates without disruption (e.g. the rolling update with a load balancer).
+You should implement the distributed architecture at a higher level to deploy updates without disruption (e.g. the rolling update with a load balancer).

 ### Accessing log